KindoLHaxor/relinks/README.md

 # relinks
-Auto Check Links With Wordlist
+Auto Check Wordpress Links With Wordlist

 What is a relinks?
 Relinks is the tools to check the site with the wordlist you use,